 Why Impact Therapy

 Too often in our training workshops, we find that there is something missing from the “toolboxes” of counselors and therapists.
-Though counselors may be familiar with various theories and techniques, they do not always succeed in being effective with clients; they do not always have impact.
+Though counselors may be familiar with various theories and techniques, they do not always succeed in being effective with clients; they do not always have an impact.
 Many counselors use a rather slow process of counseling where much time is spent building rapport and responding with reflections and clarifications.
 We see the benefit in this for some clients, although we believe that for the majority of clients, a faster and more active approach to counseling can be more beneficial.
 Too often clients are frustrated by the pace of their therapist.
 We hear far too many stories of clients who experienced counseling that was slow, not focused, and, most of all, not helpful.
 Impact Therapy offers the practitioner ways to get more accomplished in a session and frees the counselor to be creative during the session.

 Many counseling situations in mental health centers, drug and alcohol settings, and school settings demand that the counselor be able to engage the client rather quickly.
 Impact Therapy is an approach that calls for the counselor to speed up the counseling process by following some basic steps.
 Impact Therapy gets clients thinking for themselves thus promoting confidence and independence instead of dependency which is sometimes found in other therapies.
 Insurance companies are also demanding that therapy not be a long, drawn-out process.
-Certainly we acknowledge that there are many counseling issues that require a number of sessions–such as, resolving sexual abuse, grief therapy, or recovery from an addiction to drugs or alcohol.
+Certainly, we acknowledge that there are many counseling issues that require a number of sessions–such as, resolving sexual abuse, grief therapy, or recovery from an addiction to drugs or alcohol.
 Even with these kinds of cases, Impact Therapy can speed up the process since there is an emphasis on clients moving through their issues rather than “wallowing” in them.
-Also the use of creative, multi-sensory techniques tends to speed up the counseling process.
+Also, the use of creative, multi-sensory techniques tends to speed up the counseling process.